Who We Are

 By May of 1991, six group homes that housed 8 clients each had been completed throughout Lake City.
 In September of 1991, Opportunity Living secured a Certificate of Need from the state of Iowa for 16 ICF clients in the nearby community of Rockwell City.
 After a fundraising drive and several grants were awarded, two group home were built and another residential home was purchased and remodeled to accommodate 16 clients.
 In February of 1993 all the homes in Rockwell City were operating.

-Now, almost 30 years later, Opportunity Living is home to 68 ICF clients and 11 waiver clients.
-The organization consists of 8 ICF homes, 4 waiver homes, and an Activity Center that is used by both the clients and public.
+Now, almost 30 years later, Opportunity Living is home to 68 ICF clients.
+The organization consists of 8 ICF homes and an Activity Center that is used by both the clients and public.
 We would love to show you around!
 To see the spaces in person, please call to set up a tour.